 - obesity rates are higher in some ethnic minority groups of children (particularly Black African and Bangladeshi ethnicities) and for children with disabilities (particularly those with learning difficulties)

-The main risks factors for children, in terms of the households they are born into and grow up in, include:
+The main obesity health risks for children, in terms of the households they are born into and grow up in, include these factors:

 - approximately half of women of childbearing age (16 to 44 years) in England are either overweight or obese, and this rate has increased in the 10 years to 2013